Ryckie/Ryckie.github.io/README.md

 ### Members only
 - `!announce [message]` -  Send an announcement message to the *#announcements channel*
 - `!clear <user-mention> [ammount]` - Clear x messages in the current channel.
-(Mention a user to delete x amount of messages from that member only.
+(If a user is mentioned, their messages only will be removed.)

 ## Music
 - `!play <URL/query` - Plays audio from a specific URL or searches for a query on YouTube and queues the first result.